New NewS

 Strong Neighborhoods

 Strong communities make a strong city.
 I will fight against policies that erode the character of our neighborhoods.
 We need to stop overdevelopment in our established communities.
-Neighborhoods should not be forced to accommodate reckless, high-density projects.
-Colorado Springs should enforce our Home Rule Authority and challenge the dystopian housing bills being passed by our state legislature that threaten citizens’ public safety like the upcoming ADU Ordinance which removes zoning restrictions that exist to protect a neighborhood and its’ character.
+Neighborhoods should not be forced to accommodate high-density projects.
+Colorado Springs should enforce our Home Rule Authority and our neighborhoods decide how and if they want zoning restrictions that exist to protect a neighborhood and its’ character.

 Preserve the Westside’s Character: the Westside should remain a beautiful, livable part of our city- not a hub for overcrowding and congestion.
-I believe Old Colorado City , the Broadmoor, and Skyway should all be under the Historic Neighborhood Overlay and will work to achieve that.
+I believe Old Colorado City, Broadmoor, Skyway and really the entire District 3 are all special.
 We need to retain the historic character of these neighborhoods.